winwiz1/crisp-bigquery/README.md

     The current directory has now been changed to the root of cloned repository.
 Copy the file `key.json` created at the previous step to `./key.json`.
 If the repository was cloned to a workstation, you can use [SSH](https://cloud.google.com/sdk/gcloud/reference/alpha/cloud-shell/ssh) to connect to Cloud Shell or simply copy and paste the content of the file.

 9. **Build, test and run the solution.**<br/>
-Edit the file `./server/.env` and add the project name to it.
+Edit the file `./server/.env` and add the GCP project ID to it.
 Then from the repository root execute the command:

     ```
     yarn install && yarn test